Fazazhar/Urban-Walkability-GIS-Study/README.md

 - Validating model predictions with real-world observations.
 - Utilizing higher-resolution imagery for enhanced analysis accuracy.
 - Expanding the study to include more trolley stations for a comprehensive urban assessment.

-## Additional Information
-To run the [final_script.ipynb](final_script.ipynb), you need to download the layers folder which contain neccesary shapefiles into the repository due to size limitations of GitHub.
-You can access it [here](https://drive.google.com/drive/folders/1va1CB1Mpu3_ARyzBV6BOG20ov8-rxumj?usp=sharing).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.